Ashraf-ISM/applied-geophysics-notes-website/README.md

 ## 📌 Overview

-The **Applied Geophysics Notes Website** is a structured, student-driven academic platform developed for the Department of Applied Geophysics at **IIT (ISM) Dhanbad**.
-It aggregates subject-wise notes, categorized books, and semester-wise Previous Year Question (PYQ) papers into a single, fast, and accessible web application.
+The **Applied Geophysics Notes Website** is a structured, student-driven academic platform for the Department of Applied Geophysics at **IIT (ISM) Dhanbad**.
+It aggregates subject-wise notes, categorized reference books, and semester-wise Previous Year Question (PYQ) papers into a single, fast, and accessible web application.

 Built with a component-based architecture on top of **Vite + React + TypeScript**, the platform prioritizes performance, maintainability, and scalability — designed to serve as the definitive digital knowledge base for geophysics students, researchers, and competitive exam aspirants.